RU09342/lab-2-blinking-leds-gouldj5/Simple Blink/README.md

 * CCS coding software

 ## Set Requirements
-For starters, you will need to blink one of the on-board LED's at a particular rate.
+"For starters, you will need to blink one of the on-board LED's at a particular rate.
 It is up to you to determine what rate you want to blink it at, however it has to be symmetrical (50% Duty Cycle), meaning equal times on and off.
-You should attempt multiple different speeds before moving on to the next part of the lab.
+You should attempt multiple different speeds before moving on to the next part of the lab."

 ## Compatibility
 * MSP430F5529